Wisconsin is blue-collar to the core. The three big drivers of the state economy are the agriculture, manufacturing, and tourism industries.

 b.
 Maintain records of CPE completed.
 CPE course credit claimed is your responsibility.
 Maintain CPE records for at least 5 years.
 Include attendance records, course outline, date and title of the course, location and instructor, and number of CPE hours earned.
 WICPA’s Professional Conduct Committee verifies compliance with CPE requirements through random audits.
 If you are not compliant with the CPE requirements the WICPA grants a two-month grace period to comply.

 Think about specialization!
-Possibilities for specializing within the discipline of accounting in Wisconsin include forensic accounting, tax accounting, fraud examination, financial accounting and managerial accounting.
+Possibilities for specializing within the discipline of accounting in Wisconsin include forensic accounting and fraud examination, tax accounting, financial accounting and managerial accounting.